 Before I could even try and help Claire, the child’s “mother” punched me in the face.
 She was human, but clearly under the control of the Vampires.
 I’d never been in a fight before and I was instantly sent crashing to the ground, my nose bloodied.

 As I lay there on the ground, she grabbed me by the throat and began to choke the life out of me.
 I suddenly heard a bang, and her blood splattered on my face as she fell to the floor.

 Alan was standing behind her with the gun still smoking.
-The Vampire child quickly turned around after the shot and ran towards Alan.
+The Vampire child turned around after the shot and ran towards Alan.
 Alan however managed to knock the beast towards the floor by hitting it with his gun.
-He then impaled her right through the chest with a makeshift stake he had created from a chair leg.
+He then impaled the Demon child right through the chest with a makeshift stake he had created from a chair leg.

 There was nothing anyone could have said to talk him out of it.
 The Vampires had destroyed his entire life.
 I wish he hadn’t given the animals the satisfaction, but ultimately what can you say to a man who has just watched his son get ripped to pieces, and seen his wife murder their daughter with a hammer!

 I felt like passing out from the shock of everything that had happened, and the pain in my nose was overwhelming.
-A combination of the pain, as well as the sight of Brian’s brains splattered on the wall, and Diana’s blood dripping from her throat made me sick.
+A combination of the pain, as well as the sight of Brian’s brains splattered on the wall, and Diana’s blood dripping from her throat actually made me vomit.